differentialprivacy/differentialprivacy/_posts/2020-08-31-private-pac.md

 ideal reader has some familiarity with PAC learning and differential privacy, but significant knowledge of either should not be necessary.

-Let us start with the underlying, fundamental question this line of work is concerned about: *does privacy in machine learning come at a price?*
-Machine learning has been, over the past decades, immensely successful;
-and privacy concerns are now front and center in many critical applications.
-Is there a trade-off there &mdash; and if so, how does it manifest itself?

-To even start to address this question, one needs a formalization of machine learning, one that allows us to reason in a clean and rigorous way about these things.
-Statistical learning theory, and its computational formalization, the so-called "Probably Approximately Correct" framework of learning, provide such a clean model, and one whose insights we can then hope to carry to other notions such as deep learning.
+Before we get to the "what" and "how" of private PAC learning, it's worth thinking about the "why."
+One motivation for this line of work is that it neatly captures a fundamental question: _does privacy in machine learning come at a price?_ Machine learning is now sufficiently successful and widespread for this question to have real import.
+But to even start to address this question, we need a formalization of machine learning that allows us to reason about possible trade-offs in a rigorous way.
+Statistical learning theory, and its computational formalization as PAC learning, provide one such clean and well-studied model.
+We can therefore use PAC learning as a testbed whose insights we might then carry to other, less idealized forms of learning.

+With this motivation in mind, the rest of this post is structured as follows.
+The first section covers the basics of the PAC model, and subsequent sections gradually build up a chronology of results.
+When possible, we give short parenthetical sketches of the accompanying techniques

 ### PAC Learning